Germany expels Russian diplomats after murder in Berlin | DW | 04.12.2019

 What we know so far:

-Suspicions from beginning: In late August, 40-year-old Zelimkhan Khangoshvili was shot in an "execution-style" killing in a park in Berlin.
-The suspect in the case, a 49-year-old Russian national, carried out the drive-by shooting on a bicycle in broad daylight.
+Suspicions from beginning: In late August, 40-year-old Zelimkhan Khangoshvili was shot in an "execution-style" killing at Berlin's Kleiner Tiergarten park.
+The suspect in the case, a 49-year-old Russian national, carried out the drive-by shooting on a bicycle in broad daylight — shooting the victim in the head and chest, prosecutors said.
 The killing drew suspicion of Russian involvement from the beginning, although Moscow had denied any involvement.

 Who was the victim?